5G and multi-access edge computing, or MEC, are two technologies that will undoubtedly integrate in enterprise networks in the future.

-Operators provide connectivity to enterprises.
-They provide 5G technology as well as technology for enterprises to move their on-premises edge infrastructure into their public or private clouds.
+Operators provide 5G technology, as well as technology for enterprises to move their on-premises edge infrastructure into public or private clouds.
 Operators also include cloud computing services, such as IaaS or PaaS, in addition to the MEC infrastructure.

-Similar to 5G and MEC integration, many network pros consider edge computing and cloud computing as competitors, when in practice, the two should -- and likely will -- work alongside each other.
+Similar to 5G and MEC, many network pros consider edge computing and cloud computing as competitors when, in practice, the two should -- and likely will -- work along with each other.
 Cloud computing uses internet servers to process and host copious amounts of data.
-Edge simplifies this, because it moves the data closer to its source location, streamlining cloud processes.
+Edge simplifies this because it moves the data closer to its source location, streamlining cloud processes.

-In this model, enterprises receive the same services as Model A, but they also receive support to integrate products from an independent software vendor (ISV).
+In this model, enterprises receive the same services as the previous model, but they also receive support to integrate products from an ISV.

 This model may be ideal for enterprises with cloud computing infrastructure.
 Cloud computing enables enterprises to deploy different cloud services, like IaaS, PaaS or SaaS.
 Network teams use the latter to choose ISVs and run their preferred software platforms.
 An integrated 5G and MEC approach with ISV support facilitates this technique.

 Enterprises receive both connectivity and systems integration support from the operator, as well as support for customer applications.
-Model C is the only method that offers extensive connectivity support and management tools.
+This model is the only method that offers extensive connectivity support and management tools.
 The operator primarily acts as a support provider, but these services are useful for companies looking to refresh their existing networks.

-"Most enterprises today are deploying edge in a more tactical way as a point solution as opposed to a single standard infrastructure platform to deploy any and all applications," Luk said.
-Models B and C are particularly useful for those looking to implement automation and reduce complexities, she added.
+"Most enterprises today are deploying edge in a more tactical way as a point solution, as opposed to a single standard infrastructure platform to deploy any and all applications," Luk said.
+She added that the latter two models are particularly useful for those looking to implement automation and reduce complexities.

 These models are only some of the potential approaches that enterprises can take to integrate 5G and MEC.
 Some providers have already set their sights on the 5G and MEC opportunity, including Microsoft's deployment plan and strategies from Dell, SK Telecom and VMware.